LonxunQuantum/Q-CAD-documentations/source/tutorials_and_examples/GaAs_HSE_Band_Calculation.rst

 .. code-block::

-   1 4
+   4 1
    JOB = NONSCF
-   IN.PSP1 = Si.SG15.PBE.UPF
+   IN.PSP1 = Ga.SG15.PBE.UPF
+   IN.PSP2 = As.SG15.PBE.UPF
    IN.ATOM = atom.config
-   ECUT = 50
+   XCFUNCTIONAL = HSE
    IN.VR = T
    IN.KPT = T

 .. note::
    1. Read IN.VR from previous SCF calculation.
-To copy OUT.VR and OUT.FERMI from the SCF calculation of example `Si SCF Calculation <Si_SCF_Calculation.html>`_ to your current working drectory and rename IN.VR.
+To copy OUT.VR, OUT.FERMI and OUT.HSEWR* from the HSE SCF calculation of example `GaAs HSE SCF calculation <GaAs_HSE_SCF_Calculation.html>`_ to your current working drectory and rename IN.VR.
    2. IN.KPT is the k-points file which PWmat will use for band structure calculation, one can use "split_kp.x" utility to get it.
 You should prepare an input file for "split_kp.x", which can be named "gen.kpt":

    .. code-block::